zenlex/germinate/README.md

 - Rust and Typescript API stacks include option to add templating (currently with Handlebars for both) or a Vue SPA with Vite.

 ### Database
-- All 4 stacks offer DB client options.
+All 4 stacks offer DB client options.
 Currently supported:
 - Postgres (Rust - sqlx or Diesel ORM, TS - Slonik or Prisma ORM)
 - Sqlite (Rust - sqlx or Diesel ORM, TS - Better sqlite3 )
 - MongoDB (Rust - mongodb driver(no ORM option), TS - mongodb or Mongoose ODM)

-*Note - selecting a database does not install the database platform, only the client/driver unless you select Docker containers in the options (see [Containers](#containers))
+*Note - selecting a database does not install the database platform, only the client/driver unless you select [Docker containers in the options](#containers)

 ### Linting
 - All JS/TS stacks come with ESLint installed and StyleLint if a frontend is enabled